joejcollins/rhapsody-angel/queens/2023-rebecca.md

 # Rita

-## 11 F + 3 S
+## 11 x 11 F + 2 S

 ## 2023 Queen (not marked)

+2023-06-08 Added a second brood box with a queenless swarm.
+Did a sandwich unite with the 2 supers on top.

 2023-06-04 Saw grubs and the queen, didn't mark her.
 All looks good.
 Took off 2 supers, put a clearer board in to clear another one.

 2023-06-04 Put on a clearer board to clear 3 supers, this doesn't leave much space to I put on another super, so there are 5 in total.